Icelandic 3 for English Speakers

 • Live classes on Mondays, Wednesdays, and Fridays.

-• Hours: 18:00-18:55 CEST/CET.
+• Hours: 19:00-19:55 CEST/CET.
 The official timezone for this course is Central European (Summer) Time.
-This means that for Iceland students, the hours will be from 17:00 to 17:55 until the end of MarchAfter that date, the EU changes the clock, and the Icelandic time will be 16:00-16:55.
-If you live in another country, check this converter for wintertime and this one for summertime.
+This means that for Iceland students, the hours will be from 17:00 to 17:55 until the end of OctoberAfter that date, the EU changes the clock, and the Icelandic time will be 18:00-18:55.
+If you live in another country, check this converter for summertime and this one for wintertime.
 Not every country changes the time (the case of Iceland).
 Nothing will change for countries that change the clock on the exact dates as the EU, but please note that some countries/states do it on different dates than the EU.
 Contact me if you have any questions.
 In any case, Google Calendar will handle everything and show you the right time for each class.

 • If you are reading this after the start date, don’t worry.
 You can watch the recordings of the previous classes and attend the rest.

-This round starts on February 26, 2024, and finishes when we finish the 33 classes.
+This round starts on September 2, 2024, and ends when we finish the 50 classes.
 Sign up in the form below.

 If you are at work at that time, ask your supervisor if it is possible to attend classes then.
 From experience with other students, I know that many employers in Iceland are willing to allow some flexibility or that lessons become part of the work schedule.
 Many employers are interested in you learning Icelandic.